 Even though we love our bed, we have had a few Sleep Number bed problems over the years.
+I can say I have had many nights of peaceful sleep in it, though.

-First, the Sleep Number bed we purchased cam with a loud motor.
-Fortunately, since we had tried a bed like it in the store, we knew to expect this.
-I learned we could let air out of the mattress in the middle of the night without waking my husband.
-But if I wanted to add air to the mattress, I needed to do it before my husband fell asleep, so the sound would not disturb his sleep.
+But if I wanted to add air to the mattress, I needed to do it before my husband fell asleep, so the sound would not disturb his sleep, even though he usually wears ear plugs.
 (FYI, we have upgraded to the newer motor recently, which works great with our original mattress.
 The new motor is much quieter.)

-Second, the wireless remote that came wit the bed had problems.
+Second, the wireless remote that came with the bed had problems.
 It used a very expensive, hard to find battery.
 The remote drained the battery very fast, so we had to replace it a few times per year.
 And it stopped working reliably after several years, even though we learned to always keep a new battery on hand.
 I do not know if this was a problem with only our individual remote, or if there were many other customers who had a similar experience.

 We knew that if the company went out of business for any reason, then there would be no more warrantee coverage.
 What we did not understand until years later was that the percentage of coverage decreased by five percent each year.
 So now that the bed is about 17 years old, if we need a new part for it, we have to pay 85% of the cost.
 The Sleep Number company covers the remaining 15% under the warrantee.